IdentityPython/SATOSA/doc/saml-to-saml-adapter.md

-# saml-to-saml Adapter
+# Proxy: SAML2 <--> SAML2

-The might be a mismatch between the SAML profile of an IDP (1:1) or a federation (1:many) and an SP with a limited SAML implementation. the proxy can convert the SAMl profile to make both sides compatible.
+There might be a mismatch between the SAML profile of an IDP (1:1) or a federation (1:many) and an SP with a limited SAML implementation.
+The proxy can convert the SAMl profile to make both sides compatible.

 ## Support for a NameID format Emailaddress

-If the SP requires a NameID format EMailAddress add this configuration entry the SAMLFrontend
+If the SP requires a NameID format emailAddress add this configuration entry the SAMLFrontend
 file:

 module: satosa.frontends.saml2.SAMLFrontend